salboaie/SwarmESB/README.md

 ## Examples

-A swarm description is basically Java Script and is composed from:  variable declarations (for defaults), constructors (functions that get called on the adaptor that starts a swarm) and phases (code that get executed remotely, usually in another node)
+A swarm description is writen in Java Script and is composed from:  variable declarations (for defaults), constructors (functions that get called on the adaptor that starts a swarm) and phases (code that get executed remotely, usually in another node)

-The swarm described bellow will magically get executed without any other programming efforts in 3 different nodes:
+The swarm described bellow will magically get executed without any other programming efforts in 3 nodes:

             vars:{
                 message:"Hello World",